sksachin7z2/meet-clone/README.md

 # GMeet : A Google Meet Clone

-GMeet is a video calling platform similar to Google Meet made using NodeJS.
+GMeet is a video calling platform similar to Google Meet made using nodes js

-## Visit the official website!

-Visit the website from this link : https://google-meeting.herokuapp.com/

 ## Features